NatalieMonique111/travel-blog/README.md

-#Travel Blog Project With PostgreSQL, Express, and React
+## Travel Blog Project With PostgreSQL, Express, and React

 End-to-end React app backed by an Express API server, persisting data to PostgreSQL database.
 The project has a basic interface that fetches data from a single table in the database, and allows you to add rows to that table.
 This project is set up according to Techtonica requirements.

-[See the app in action][live].

 [![Deploy to Heroku][deploy-badge]][deploy-workflow]
 [![Reset Heroku DB][reset-badge]][reset-workflow]